Sabirah42/Serverless_CICD/README.md

 - your own CI-CD solution using [Jenkins](https://www.jenkins.io/)
 - a Serverless backend for the site you will be deploying using [AWS Lambda](https://aws.amazon.com/lambda/), following a common industry pattern.

+In this README you will find:

+- [Diagrams](#desired-application-and-deployment-process) that serve as the main description of what you should be building.
+- A series of high-level [tasks](#getting-started) to guide you through the project.
-There is some [documentation](#documentation) available to help you understand the files in this repo.
+- Some [documentation](#documentation) to help you understand the files in this repo

-There are also [resources](#supporting-materials) that can serve as starting points to help you tackle some of the tasks.
+- [Resources](#supporting-materials) that can serve as starting points to help you tackle some of the tasks.

 ## Desired application and deployment process